 Using studio lighting is the best way to achieve the best shot, but simulating natural lighting can also be a massive help.
 By simulating natural lighting, it helps to keep it looking more natural, whereas using studio lighting can make it look rather artificial, no matter how professional it is.
 As always, we suggest using multiple lights to achieve this, and this trick can be achieved by using a continuous light rather than a flash.
 Then simply attach a large, square softbox to the continuous lighting, and this will offer an effect much like a soft, window-light on your subject.
 The second light should be a flash light positioned on the opposite side of the subject, placed at a lower high, in order to help remove any unwanted shows from the shot.

 To achieve this simulated lighting, we would suggest using our LED100D MKIII, as it is a 100W LED light that offer more than enough brightness for this shoot.
-For softbox, we have a 100x100cm Square Easy-Open softbox, which is large enough to soften the light to make it more natural.
-These can be found by clicking the images below.

 There are many different techniques available to achieve high-quality shots for pet photography available.
 But for us, we would recommend using our Pet-Photography Three Head-Kit, as this has been purposely designed in order to achieve the best possible lighting.
 But we would suggest trying multiple different techniques in order to find which is the best for you.